psychoinformatics-de/studyforrest-www/content/pages/acq_aomovie.rst

 :JavaScripts: papaya.js, dygraph-combined.js, mod_physio.js
 :Stylesheets: papaya.css

-This dataset contains functional brain scans for 20 participants who listened to a two-hour presentation of an audio-only version of the Hollywood feature film `Forrest Gump <http://en.wikipedia.org/wiki/Forrest_Gump>`_ made for a visually impaired audience (German dubbing).
+This dataset contains functional brain scans for 20 participants and a gel phantom who listened to a two-hour presentation of an audio-only version of the Hollywood feature film `Forrest Gump
+<http://en.wikipedia.org/wiki/Forrest_Gump>`_ made for a visually impaired
+audience (German dubbing).
 The complete description of this dataset, including a number of validation analyses, has been published in:

   Hanke et al. (2014). `A high-resolution 7-Tesla fMRI dataset from complex natural stimulation with an audio movie